MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 | GPT 4 | Preview | gpt-4-32k-0613	| Free while in Preview | Trained on data up to Sept 2021.
 Context allowed up to 32k tokens.
 Multilingual enhanced proficiency.
 Better than GPT 3.5 in technical redaction and creativity |

 #### Use of AI Prompts in context of Copilot Studio
-AI Prompts don't consume AI Builder credits when in the context of Copilot Studio.
+AI Prompts don't consume AI Builder credits when in the context of Copilot Studio but consume messages when they are built on GA GPT model.
 See [Power Platform licensing guide](https://go.microsoft.com/fwlink/?linkid=2085130) to know more about message consumption.

 ## Temperature